Ana's Homepage Cuba view

 PhD students:

-I have the pleasure to supervise or co-supervise the following PhD students.
+I had/ have the pleasure to supervise the following PhD students.

 Teaching: I have taught Wireless Network Security in 2020, 2021 and 2022.
 Since 2024, I am teaching Applied Cryptography and Network Security.
 Please refer to the course page and Blackboard for lectures and learning materials.